scru64/spec/README.md

 as a source of uniqueness or unguessability but primarily as a thin protection against unintended duplication of `node_id`s by accidents and mistakes.

-#### Identification of node by `node_id`
+#### Identifying node by `node_id`

-Implementations should not extract the `node_id` from a SCRU64 ID to identify the node that generated the ID because:
+Implementations should not extract the `node_id` from a SCRU64 ID to identify the generator because:

-- `node_id` is not necessarily a persistent ID for a single node and may change over time.
+- `node_id` is not necessarily a persistent ID of a single node and may change over time.
-- `node_id_size` may also change over time to adjust the trade-off between the number of nodes in an application and the number of IDs per node.
+- `node_id_size` may also change over time to adjust the trade-off between the number of distributed nodes and the number of IDs per node.

 `node_id` is embedded in an ID solely for the purpose of uniqueness guarantee across distributed nodes, and thus the use of `node_id` for any other reason may